1870 - 1953

 frame: 16 ⅝ by 20 ¾ inches (42.2 by 52.7 cm)

 The sheet is hinged at the reverse upper corners and the edges are irregularly cut.
 Original artist pinholes are present at the corners.
 There are artist's watercolor washes and charcoal markings on the reverse.
 The original backing board bears an inscription "Georgia OKeeffe/from AS/1923" and "Red + Blue Maine/1923."
+The artist's frame is in original condition and retains scattered paint loss and scratches throughout.

 In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective qualified opinion.